 When I was new to Pittsburgh, the first Latino artist I met was Maritza Mosquera, a long time Pittsburgh artist.
 She described her experiences in Pittsburgh in the following way: "I consider myself an Artist who is a Latina.
 This has always been both an easy city and hard city for me as a visual artist.
 Easy: I can get a great studio where I can make work and not pay an arm and a leg.
 I worked out of a roller skating rink in Slippery Rock for 6 years---where else could I've done that?
 Now I have a studio at Mine Factory - great space.
 Hard: There is not an array of venues and financial support.
 Though I have had great financial support from the grant community (local and national) in the past, at present I am barely keeping up with the costs of making my work."

-In an effort to bring about more opportunities for Latino artists in and around Pittsburgh and highlight the region as a place where Latino creatives can come to build a career, Cafe Con Leche partnered with Most Wanted Fine Art gallery in Garfield to host Pittsburgh's first Latino Resident Artist program.
+In an effort to bring about more opportunities for Latino artists in and around Pittsburgh and highlight the region as a place where Latino creatives can come to build a career, Most Wanted Fine Art gallery in Garfield to hosted Pittsburgh's first Latino Resident Artist program.
 In this cohort there were seven local artists and three out of town artists.
 They were a diverse group, with varying art mediums and perspectives, all asked to answer the question, "what does it mean to be Latino in a place where there are so few Latinos."
 Below are some excerpts from the various projects that emerged from this program.

 Pittsburgh-born Alison Zapata, played off her Pennsylvania roots and Mexican-American heritage by creating traditional Pennsylvania Dutch Hex signs using symbols important to Latinos living in the Pittsburgh area.
 This project was visually stunning and a unique way to demonstrate how we connect the American cultural traditions from the past to the America of the future.